mandatoryhashtags/Gen6/gen6/stellar-odyssey/Chapter-6-Combat.md

 2. Any ongoing effects you were maintaining end.
 3. You begin to bleed out.

-Each round after hitting zero, you begin losing Vitality.
-When you run out of Vitality you are dead.
+Each round after hitting zero, you begin losing Constitution.
+When you run out of Constitution you are dead.
 While death is often permanent, the world of Gen6 is filled with possibilities that might offer a second chance.

-> If the GM wants a more dangerous game half the HP bonus, if they want a deadly game remove HP and have the characters take damage to their Vitality to 0 and then either their Agility or Physical.
+> If the GM wants a more dangerous game half the HP bonus, if they want a deadly game remove HP and have the characters take damage to their Constitution to 0 and then either their Dexterity or Strength.
 When the second one reaches 0, they are unconcious, if the third drops to 0 they are dead.
 This is deadlier because they start taking negatives on rolls really fast.

 ### Sizes